Skip to main content

 Day 24 = 400 ml

-Day 25 = 450 ml (Increase by 50 ml every 3 days until you have good stool results)
+Day 25 = 450 ml (Increase by 50 ml every 3 days until you have good stool results.)

-Normal Saline Recipe
+Normal Saline Recipe for ACE Irrigation

 Option One:

-• Shake until salt is dissolved
+• Shake the container until the salt is dissolved.

 Option Two:

-• Boil 2 quarts of tap water for 10 minutes
+• Boil 2 quarts of tap water for 10 minutes.

-• Add 4 teaspoons of table salt to the boiled water
+• Add 4 teaspoons of table salt to the boiled water.

 This information is for educational purposes only.
 It is not intended to replace the advice of your health care providers.
 If you have any questions, talk with your doctor or others on your health care team.
-If you are a Gillette patient with urgent questions or concerns, please contact Telehealth Nursing at 651-229-3890.